 - A. Compensatory time [comp. time) may be earned in lieu of overtime pay, including overtime earned during holiday service.
-Comp time shall be earned at the rate of one and one-half (1-1/2) times per hour in the same manner as overtime. - B. A Sergeant requesting time off in exchange for comp time shall provide a minimum of seventy-two (72) hours advance written notice to the Chief.
+Comp time shall be earned at the rate of one and one-half (1-1/2) times per hour in the same manner as overtime. - B. A Sergeant requesting time off in exchange for comp time shall provide a minimum of seventy-two (72) hours advance written notice to the Chief or designee.
 Scheduling of such time off is according to the discretion of the Chief to be authorized in writing.
 The Chief of Police may make an exception to the seventy-two (72) hour requirement however such exception will not be the subject of a grievance.
-Denial of a request of time off in exchange for comp time shall not be subject to grievance procedures. - C. Comp time shall be used to generate overtime conditions within the Department, (i.e., applicable to the Sergeant requesting time off or overtime duty required on behalf of other Sergeants or officers in order to achieve adequate staffing).
+Denial of a request of time off in exchange for comp time shall not be subject to grievance procedures.

-- D. A Sergeant may accumulate a maximum of eighty-five (85) hours of comp time.
+- C. Requests for compensatory time off shall be honored subject to the operational needs of the Department, and provided the granting of compensatory time does not cause forced overtime. - D. A Sergeant may accumulate a maximum of ninety (90) hours of comp time.
 Compensatory time may, at the discretion of the employee, be cashed out one time per calendar year on the twenty-fourth (24th) pay period.
 Any move made by way of this section will be done in inverse order of seniority with the least senior officer moved first to the extent possible so as not to cause a hardship on the Township. - E. Sergeants may claim comp time for off-duty court appearances in lieu of overtime pay.